coilhq/mucoa/README.md

 Participant B CR liquidity balance is `110` units, while Participant C liquidity remains at `210` units.

 ### Account Balances Statement
-The table below illustrates the settlement account balance updates between Participants A and B.
+The table below illustrates the settlement account balance updates between participants.
-There is no need to settle Participant C account, since the CR balance is above `110` units (`110` Collateral Deposit).
+There is no need to settle Participant C account, since the CR balance is above `110` units, which is the Collateral Deposit.

 | Account                         | Debits (DR) | Credits (CR) | Balance  |
 |---------------------------------|-------------|--------------|----------|